PilotDevNull/Music-Square-Mood-based-Music-Player/README.md

 features aren't re-analyzed for already-scored tracks (they're cached), so this pass is much faster than the first run; it's just extracting art and format info.

+## The pad

+Tracks are plotted as their own album art, clipped to a small circle, so you can actually recognize what's what at a glance instead of staring at plain dots.
+Tracks without usable art — or whose art hasn't finished loading yet — fall back to a small dot colored by their mood coordinates, and upgrade to the real thumbnail automatically the moment it's ready (no flicker, no reload needed).

+Whatever's currently in your queue is ringed in the app's current accent color, with a slightly thicker ring around the track that's actually playing, so you can find "what's queued/playing" among everything else on the pad at a glance.

+**Zoom:** scroll to zoom in and out, centered on wherever your cursor is — or use the +/−/reset buttons in the corner of the pad.
+Picking a track from the queue list smoothly pans the pad to it if you're zoomed in, so you don't lose track of where the currently-playing track actually lives on the square.

 ## Playlist Builder